The Company’s exploration activity in the Kalahari Copperbelt has two key objectives:

 - discover new zones of copper-silver mineralisation in the Mid Kalahari and South West Kalahari Zones that may support the development of a new stand-alone project.

-The seven north-eastern tenements, located in Ngamiland, have been renewed until September 2012 (further renewal is expected), and the seven south-western tenements, located in the Ghanzi District, were renewed in July 2011 for two years until 30 June 2013.
+The seven north-eastern tenements, located in Ngamiland, were renewed in the first half of 2013 with the seven south-western tenements, located in the Ghanzi District, currently awaiting renewal approval.
 In February 2012, four new prospecting licences near D’Kar were granted.
 These became active on 1 April 2012 and these abut the Ghanzi District prospecting licences.